adroste/3cx-tools/README.md

+# Do you want to take it over?

+Please open an issue if you want to take this repo over and adjust it to the current version, add new stuff etc.

 # No longer maintained

 I tried to hack 3CX in so many ways because it did not fit my use cases that I finally decided to move away from it.